LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Aurora serverless Database cluster (single region)
     * Aurora provisioned Database cluster (single region)
     * Aurora Global Database cluster (multi region) with RPO of seconds and RTO of less than a minute
-  * Automated backups, though if you need to store long term backups for Disaster Recovery/Audit purposes, perform On Demand Backups
   * Automated failover with Aurora replicas
     * Failover tiers: lowest ranking number first, then greatest size
   * Aurora ML: ML using SageMaker and Comprehend on Aurora